 - Secret Test of Character: When Lero first arrives in Equestria, Celestia tries to goad him into getting angry, and then threatens to teleport him into space to see how he reacts under stress.
 She is very apologetic afterwards however.

 - Sex Slave: As a result of the matriarchal culture, stallions usually ended up being used as little more than this in the past, until the princesses put a stop to the behaviour.
-Apparently Fetish Fuel in-universe for some, to Twilight's disgust.
+Apparently a fetish in-universe for some, to Twilight's disgust.

 - Sickening Sweethearts: While they try and keep their relationship private and low-key, Lero and Rainbow Dash display this from time to time, often to the embarrassment of the latter.

 - Mares have a tendency to engage in this in-universe due to the gender disparity.
 Rainbow Dash points out to Lero that if they didn't do this, it would result in a lot of unhappy and lonely ponies.